Ornithopter model EV7

 - airfoil

-- flapping cycle
+- stroke cycle

 - flapping angle